 We explore the everlasting designs from renowned brands that drew fans in with their timeless style, rich backstories and groundbreaking engineering.
 Here are the top seven most-coveted items from your favorite luxury brands.

 7. Tiffany Heart Pendants

 The ubiquitous “Please Return to Tiffany & Co.” charm has been a fan-favorite since it was introduced in 1969.
-The pendants where initially part of a customer service initiative and came stamped with a registration number so, if the item was lost and returned to Tiffany & Co., Tiffany & Co. could easily contact the owner.
+The pendants were initially part of a customer service initiative and came stamped with a registration number so, if the item was lost and returned to Tiffany & Co., the store could easily contact the owner.

 Designer Elsa Peretti’s Open Heart design is another 20th century Tiffany & Co. classic.
 Peretti joined Tiffany & Co. in 1974 and is one of only four designers to sign her work with the famous jewelry maison.

 Bulgari’s B.Zero1 Ring brings together two of Bulgari’s most-recognized design motifs: the serpentine-like tubogas chain and its Roman-lettered logo.
 Of the B.Zero collection, which was introduced at the end of 1999, the B.Zero1 ring stands out as the collection’s clear leader.
 Fans have flocked to its striking and distinctly Bulgari design and the ring’s symbolism of the harmonious past, present and future and the start of all new beginnings.